LaVere Redfield: Tax evasion and prison

 In October 1960 his trial began: he stated that he could not afford a lawyer so he represented himself at the trial.
 The trial lasted four weeks.
 At the conclusion of the trial there was a hearing to determine if Redfield was competent when he decided to act as his own attorney.
 Redfield's two psychiatrists asserted that he was so consumed with making money that he was unable to act competently when he refused an attorney.
 Redfield filed a motion for a new trial after he was convicted of six out of eight counts of tax evasion.
 The court found that he was sane.
 Redfield was sentenced to five years in prison and he was assessed a fine of $60,000.
 Held without bail, he filed a motion for the court to allow bail.
 On April 7, 1961, he was released on $75,000 bail.

 On April 30, 1962, he reported to the U.S. Marshals office to begin serving his sentence for the 1960 conviction.
 He was sent to Federal Correctional Institution, Terminal Island.
 Redfield served just two years in prison because, according to prison authorities, he had a serious heart condition.
 His wife Nell had also had a heart condition and she experienced two heart attacks while he was incarcerated.

 Later life

 After his death Redfield was called eccentric and Jack Harpster wrote a biography which referred to him as the "Silver Dollar King."
 According to Harper, Redfield did not trust banks, was anti-government, and was a ruthless businessman.
 He was also a notorious hoarder and after his death his executors found hundreds of bags of silver coins in the garage of his home.
 One of the reasons Redfield moved to Nevada was that the state advertised no state income tax, no corporation tax and no inheritance tax.

 Redfield was involved in more than twelve lawsuits and despite his wealth he attended city council meetings hoping to get his property taxes reduced.
+He would walk from his home to the casino downtown rather than drive one of his vehicles in order to avoid paying for gas.
 He preferred wearing flannel shirts and jeans because he wanted to be anonymous.
 He contacted Reno Evening Gazette publisher Rollan Melton and asked him not to let newspaper photographers take his photo.